sonicdcer/DNZHRecomp/BUILDING.md

 ```

 ## 3. Generating the C code
-Copy the ROM to the root of the MarioKart64Recomp repository with this filename:
+Copy the ROM to the root of the DNZHRecomp repository with this filename:

-- `mk64.us.z64`
+- `baserom.us.z64`

 Now that you have the required files, you must build [N64Recomp](https://github.com/Mr-Wiseguy/N64Recomp) and run it to generate the C code to be compiled.
 The building instructions can be found [here](https://github.com/Mr-Wiseguy/N64Recomp?tab=readme-ov-file#building).
-That will build the executables: `N64Recomp` and `RSPRecomp` which you should copy to the root of the MarioKart64Recomp repository.
+That will build the executables: `N64Recomp` and `RSPRecomp` which you should copy to the root of the DNZHRecomp repository.

 After that, go back to the repository root, and run the following commands:
 ```bash